PRIMU: Uncertainty Estimation for Novel Views in Gaussian Splatting from Primitive-Based Representations of Error and Coverage: Method

 \section{Method}

-In this section, we review Gaussian Splatting volume rendering, which is then used to introduce our Gaussian primitive representations.
-We describe the construction of those representations and explain how the rendered uncertainty feature maps are used for UE in novel view estimation.
+In this section, we first review GS volume rendering before introducing our Gaussian primitive representations for UE.
+We then describe how these representations are constructed and rendered to obtain uncertainty feature maps, which are used for UE in novel views.
+In \cref{fig:method_outline} we show the outline of the PRIMU method for UE.

-\paragraph{Gaussian Splatting} GS provides an approximation of the radiance field via Gaussian primitives.
-These Gaussian primitives are given as scaled 3D Gaussian distributions with mean \(\mu\), covariance matrix \(\Sigma\), a scalar opacity factor \(g\) and color \(c\).
-To render a view, given by position, direction \(\vec{d}\) and camera intrinsics, in the first step all Gaussian primitives are sorted from front to back and then projected onto the camera plane.
-This projection, also called splatting \cite{zwicker2001ewa}, converts the 3D Gaussian distributions of the Gaussian primitives to 2D ones on the camera plane.
-The opacity of a Gaussian primitive at pixel \(\bar{x}\) of a view is then given as
+\paragraph{Gaussian Splatting} GS approximates a radiance field using a set of Gaussian primitives.
+Each primitive is modeled as a scaled 3D Gaussian distribution with mean \(\mu\), covariance matrix \(\Sigma\), scalar opacity factor \(g\), and color \(c\).
+To render a view, defined by its camera position, viewing direction \(\vec{d}\), and intrinsics, all Gaussian primitives are first sorted from front to back and projected onto the image plane.
+This projection, known as \emph{splatting}~\cite{zwicker2001ewa}, converts the 3D Gaussian distributions into 2D Gaussians on the image plane.

-with \(\bar{\mu}\) and \(\bar{\Sigma}\) the mean and covariance matrix of the 2D Gaussian distribution.
-The final color at the pixel is obtained via the aggregation from front to back of the sorted Gaussian primitives